-On the CE-100T-8, Ethernet link autonegotiation is on by default.
+On the CE-100T-8, Ethernet link autonegotiation is on by default and when the port's duplex or speed is set to auto.
 The user can also set the link speed, duplex, and flow control manually under the card-level Provisioning tab of CTC.